10 Laser Resurfacing Post Care Tips

 9) Do not exercise, use a sauna, Jacuzzi, or any other activity that will heat up your body’s temperature.

-Profractional laser resurfacing offers one of the most powerful anti aging skin treatments with the most dramatic results.
+Profractional laser resurfacing offers one of the most powerful anti-aging skin treatments with the most dramatic results.
 Downtime is dramatically reduced because non-treated sections surround treated sections, and the skin heals more quickly.
-As a patient, once you walk out the door of the treatment room, you will play the biggest role in your recovery and results.
+As a patient, once you walk out the door of the treatment room, you will play the most significant role in your recovery and results.
 Follow our 10 Laser Resurfacing Post Care Tips to ensure optimal results.